Stewart County, Tennessee

 Stewart County Courthouse and Government Records

 The following information and facts indicates whatever birth, death, marriage, land, wills, and courtroom records will be in Stewart County or in the Tennessee State Library & Archives.
 The dates indicated below could be the first widely known documents for this county.
-There was a fire at the Stewart County courthouse in 1862.

 - Address: P.O.
 Box 67, 225 Donelson Pkwy., Dover, TN 37058